turbonomic/vmt-connect/docs/source/userguide.rst

 is a session based connection class, :class:`~vmtconnect.Session`.
 There is also a legacy class :class:`~vmtconnect.VMTConnection` that serves as an alias to :class:`~vmtconnect.Session` for backwards compatibility.
-This will be removed in a future version, and code should be updated to the proper connection class.
+This will be removed in v4.0, and code should be updated to the proper connection class.

 Getting Connected